-However, when you take a little care about what you flush, check you septic system occasionally and use a biological digestion solution, such as Muck Munchers, you can maintain a healthy tank, ready to fight potential sludge conditions.
+However, when you take a little care about what you flush, check your septic system occasionally, ignore the septic myths and use a biological digestion solution, such as Muck Munchers, you can maintain a healthy tank, ready to fight potential sludge conditions.
 That has to be better than ending up, paying through the nose, for pumping solutions and potentially blocked drains and very expensive soakaway repairs or placement.

 To keep your septic tank fighting fit – take a look at the septic tank treatment and cleaning products available from Muck Munchers .